phil9987/asl/README.md

 The course description can be found here: https://www.systems.ethz.ch/node/1333

-The report with a detailed explanation of the setup and the tests can be found in the submodule 'asl_report'
+The report with a detailed explanation of the setup and the tests can be found in the submodule 'asl_report': https://github.com/phil9987/asl_report